-In August of 2014, the DHHR filed an abuse and neglect petition against the children's parents alleging that they used excessive corporal punishment in disciplining their children, which resulted in bruising.
-4 Specifically, petitioner smacked V.R. on her buttock with his hand and a spoon no less than fifteen times.
-The mother admitted that she has a plastic kitchen spoon, which she calls "the friend," with which she threatens the children.
-The DHHR also alleged that the mother threatened to place a combination of soap and vinegar in V.R.'s mouth as a form of punishment.
-Petitioner waived his right to a preliminary hearing.
+his hand and a spoon no less than fifteen times.
+Petitioner admitted that she has a plastic kitchen spoon, which she calls "the friend," with which that she threatens the children.
+The DHHR also alleged that petitioner threatened to place a combination of soap and vinegar in V.R.'s mouth as a form of punishment.
+Petitioner waived her right to a preliminary hearing.

 In December of 2014, the circuit court held an adjudicatory hearing.
-Petitioner stipulated that he abused the children through the use of physical discipline which created a substantial risk of bodily injury.5 Accordingly, the circuit court adjudicated petitioner as an abusive parent.
-The circuit court denied petitioner visitation with the children.
+Petitioner stipulated that she abused the children through the use of physical discipline which created a substantial risk of bodily injury.
+Specifically, petitioner admitted "that she hit [V.R.] one time with a metal spoon but did not leave bruising."
+The DHHR objected to petitioner's stipulation on the ground that the admission "[was] a significant under-representation of what the [DHHR] believes the degree of abuse and/or neglect to have been."
+Nevertheless, the circuit court accepted petitioner's stipulation and adjudicated her as an abusive parent and denied her visitation with the children.

 The DHHR filed a motion to terminate petitioner's parental rights, and a dispositional hearing was scheduled for February 19, 2015.
 Thereafter, the circuit court granted petitioner's motion for a continuance and rescheduled the hearing for March 17, 2015.
-Prior to this hearing, the Honorable David Wilmoth voluntarily disqualified himself, as he was the guardian ad litem for petitioner's children during the prior adoption proceedings.
+Prior to this hearing, the Honorable Judge David Wilmoth voluntarily disqualified himself, as he was the guardian ad litem for petitioner's children during the prior adoption proceedings.
 Thereafter, the dispositional hearing was rescheduled to April 30, 2015.

 In April of 2015, the circuit court held a dispositional hearing.
-Prior to this hearing, the parties negotiated an agreed upon disposition in which petitioner agreed to voluntarily relinquish his parental rights to his five adopted children and transfer legal guardianship of his biological child, C.R., to his maternal grandparents.
-Moments before the hearing, the prosecutor stated that the agreement was not possible because the Child Protective Services supervisor had not approved the offer citing that it was in C.R.'s best interests to be adopted by his maternal grandparents.
+Prior to this hearing, the parties negotiated an agreed upon disposition in which petitioner agreed to voluntarily relinquish her parental rights to her five adopted children and transfer legal guardianship of her biological child, C.R., to his maternal grandparents.
+Moments before the hearing, the prosecutor reported that the agreement was not possible because the Child Protective Services supervisor had not approved the offer citing that it was in C.R.'s best interests to be adopted by his maternal grandparents.
 During this hearing, the circuit court declined ruling upon petitioner's motion to enforce the parties' agreement.
-After several continuances, the circuit court held a dispositional hearing on September 4, 2015, during which petitioner voluntarily relinquished his parental rights to his five adopted children.
+After several continuances, the circuit court held a dispositional hearing on September 4, 2015, during which petitioner voluntarily relinquished her parental rights to her five adopted children.
 A final disposition as to C.R. was set for October 1, 2015.

-4Prior to the initiation of the underlying proceedings, petitioner adopted five children, including V.R., who was sexually abused before petitioner adopted her.
-In September of 2015, petitioner voluntarily relinquished his parental rights to his adopted children.
+petitioner voluntarily relinquished her parental rights to her adopted children.
 As such, they are not subject to this appeal.

-5While there were no allegations of abuse or neglect specifically related to C.R., we have explained that
+While there were no allegations of abuse or neglect specifically related to C.R., we have explained that

-[[]w]here there is clear and convincing evidence that a child has suffered physical and/or sexual abuse while in the custody of his or her parent(s), guardian, or custodian, another child residing in the home when the abuse took place who is not a direct victim of the physical and/or sexual abuse but is at risk of being abused is an abused child under W.Va.Code, 49-1-3(a) (1994).
+[w]here there is clear and convincing evidence that a child has suffered physical and/or sexual abuse while in the custody of his or her parent(s), guardian, or custodian, another child residing in the home when the abuse took place who is not a direct victim of the physical and/or sexual abuse but is at risk of being abused is an abused child under W.Va.Code, 49-1-3(a) (1994).